-The decision to bar should then be reviewed, taking into account any representations made by the parent, and either confirmed or lifted.
+The decision to bar should then be reviewed, considering any representations made by the parent, and either confirmed or lifted.
 If the decision is confirmed the parent should be notified in writing, explaining how long the bar will be in place.